 The Last Wave

 Overall, The Last Wave is a thought-provoking and visually striking film that defies easy categorization.
 It is part legal drama, part supernatural thriller, and part meditation on the complexities of cultural exchange and understanding.
 It is a film that invites us to question our assumptions about the world and the people who inhabit it, and to embrace the possibility of a more open-minded and compassionate approach to life.

-The Last Wave is a 1977 thriller with a runtime of 1 hour and 46 minutes.
+The Last Wave is a 1977 drama with a runtime of 1 hour and 46 minutes.
 It has received mostly positive reviews from critics and viewers, who have given it an IMDb score of 6.9 and a MetaScore of 85.

+The Last Wave